About the college

 St John’s students partake in a lively mix of music and drama events in college.
 The college hosts regular concerts, has a number of well-equipped music rooms, a joint orchestra with St Anne’s College and a chapel choir.

-The college’s art collection of pictures includes many portraits of former presidents, fellows and distinguished alumni and benefactors.
+The college’s art collection includes many portraits of former presidents, fellows and distinguished alumni and benefactors.

 Facilities for students with disabilities